xunker/small_cnc_keyboard_builder/README.md

   * laser'ed
   * machined
 * Properly fix the section shift issue outlined in `truncateOutput`
+  - Also fix issue of it not taking kerf + extendFootprint in to account
 * add proper package.json with version, etc
 * add examples
 ### History